Home > Biography > Guy

 This band debuted (minus Julie King), at the Classic Rock Society's Tribute to Rob Leighton concert in June 2008.

-SInce then drummers have come and gone!
+Since then, drummers have come and gone!

 These band incarnations play differing sets of Guy Manning's material...well, there IS a lot to choose from!

-Guy's Links
+Guy's Other Links

-A Life in Music (an amusing look back at Guys musical history)
+A Life in Music (an amusing look back at Guys musical history!)

 The contents of this website including all text, photographs and images, video, audio and other media is (C)Guy Manning / Burnside and must not be reproduced without express written permission.